New York Historical: Current building

 Construction for its eighth home began September 10, 1902.
 The central portion of the current building on Central Park West was completed on December 15, 1908, to designs by architects York and Sawyer, who were known for their bank designs.
 In 1938 that central block was extended and sympathetically completed by the construction of pavilions on either end, with Walker & Gillette as architects.
 That extension project stands among the last examples of Beaux-Arts architecture completed in the city and in the entire country.
 The building was designated a landmark by the New York City Landmarks Preservation Commission in 1966.
+The building is also part of the Central Park West–76th Street Historic District, designated by the LPC, and is a contributing property to the Central Park West Historic District, listed on the National Register of Historic Places.

 Two notable stained glass windows are found in the library on the 2nd floor.
 The Arrival of Henry Hudson was designed by Mr. Calvert of the Gorham Manufacturing Company.
 The second is Revocation of the Edict of Nantes, known as the French Huguenot memorial window, in honor of religious refugees to New York.
 It is inscribed and signed by the artist, Mary Elizabeth Tillinghast.
 The window was underwritten by Margaret Olivia Slocum Sage, a philanthropist who was instrumental in commissioning other windows by Tillinghast.